AlexanderTerp/misc-programs/Games/README.md

 # Game Programs
 This folder contains programs that are basically games.
 Typically small mini-games, larger ones are likely in repositories of their own e.g. [Crayfish](https://github.com/Terpal47/crayfish-game).

+- Blackjack
+    - A custom variant of Blackjack.
+Allows the user to participate and/or play against multiple bots.
 - N Puzzle
     - Same as [15-puzzle](https://en.wikipedia.org/wiki/15_puzzle) game.
 Player moves around numbered pieces on a grid until they're in ascending order.
 - Prev-color Game